Brush vs. Roller vs. Sprayer: How to Choose the Right Painting Tool

 It takes the right paint applicators to get the biggest payback from your investment in high-quality paint.

 For a consistent, long-lasting finish, you need to apply paint and coatings with high-quality application equipment.
-Better-quality brushes, rollers, and applicators tend to apply a thicker, more uniform, longer-lasting coat of paint than paint applied with cheap equipment.
+The best painting tools—brushes, rollers, and applicators—tend to apply a thicker, more uniform, longer-lasting coat of paint than paint applied with cheap equipment.
 Top-quality equipment also speeds up and simplifies your work.
 The tools you require will depend on the type of project you are doing and the type of paint you are applying.
 Still, some simple guidelines hold true for any quality paint job.

 Which Brushes Do You Need?

 Whether you are doing interior or exterior painting, make sure that you match the size and shape of your brushes to the job at hand.

 Selecting the Right Paintbrush

 To do most jobs properly, take the time to match the brush to the job to get the best paint application possible.

 - For large exterior surfaces: use a 4″-wide (100mm) flat brush with a thickness of 3/4″ to 1″ (25mm to 3mm).